-A heart rate monitor is a personal monitoring device which allows you to measure your heart rate in real time and record heart rate data for later analysis.
+A heart rate monitor allows you to measure your heart rate (measured in beats per minute or BPM) in real time as well as record the data for later analysis.
 Most heart rate monitors consist of a chest strap with a built-in transmitter.
-Heart rate data is sent to a receiver – such as a wrist receiver (typically a sports watch) or in the case of cycling, a handlebar mounted cycling computer.
-Heart rate monitors are great.
-They are easy to use and provide valuable information when it comes to training and tracking your fitness.
-So what’s the problem?
-Well, despite its benefits, heart rate training suffers from a number of important shortcomings.
-In this article, we discuss what these shortcomings.
-In addition, we and explain how a power meter might provide the solution you need.
+Heart rate data is sent to a receiver – such as a wrist receiver (typically a sports watch) or handlebar mounted cycling computer.
+Simply put – heart rate monitors are great.
+They are affordable, easy to use and provide valuable information when it comes to training and tracking your fitness.
+However, despite the benefits, heart rate training suffers from a number of shortcomings – some of which are pretty significant.
+In this article, we discuss what these shortcomings are.
+In addition, we explain how a power meter might provide the solution you need.
 Heart rate monitor vs power meter, here we go!

 Heart Rate Monitor vs Power Meter

 The Pitfalls of Training with a Heart Rate Monitor

 Input vs. Output

 Joe Friel, elite triathlon and cycling coach and author of numerous cycling books including The Cyclist’s Training Bible, does a nice job of putting the relationship between power meters and heart rate monitors in perspective.
 He explains that heart rate monitors only tell you how great your effort is.
 In other words, the heart rate monitor is measuring your body’s response to the work.
 This is considered an “input.”